rikiyay/covid19/README.md

     - Social distancing does flatten the curve.
     - If we quit social distancing too early, we'll still see a surge.
-    - Lightswich could be a promising method to decrease total social distancing period.
+    - Lightswich can be a promising method for reducing the total social distancing period.

 ![](concats/concat_overlayed_all.png)